statistical-perceptions/participant-app/README.md

 ### Actions Descriptions

 You may also look at the comments in ```dataActions.js``` for descriptions.
 It might be easier to just take a look here if you don't want to dig into folders in the branch.
-Actions that are used when adding a new experiment type is labeled :star: in front of their names.
+Actions that are used when adding a new experiment type are labeled :star: in front of their names.

 **storeDBInfo**